 ShaMaran also holds an 18% working interest (22.5% paying interest) in the Sarsang PSC through its wholly-owned subsidiary ShaMaran Sarsang.
 The Sarsang Block covers 420 km2 and is located directly to the north of the Atrush Block.
 HKN currently operates the Sarsang Block, which comprises two separate oil-producing fields: the Swara Tika field and the East Swara Tika field.
 Oil production from Sarsang Block commenced in 2013.
-Due to the closure of the ITP in March 2023 (See item 3 "Year Ended December 31, 2023 - Operational Developments"), production from the East Swara Tika field has been shut-in and production from the Swara Tika field has been reduced.
-Oil sales from Swara Tika have continued since the ITP shutdown using trucking to a local refinery.
+Due to the closure of the ITP in March 2023 (see Item 3 - General Development of the Business "Year Ended December 31, 2023 - Operational Developments"), production from the East Swara Tika field has been shut-in, and production from the Swara Tika field has been reduced.
+Oil sales from Swara Tika field have continued since the ITP shutdown using trucking and the Kurdistan pipeline flow reversal to a local refinery.